-takayna - Tarkine
+takayna - the Tarkine

-Nestled in the North-West corner of Tasmania is the second largest expanse of rainforest in the world.
+Nestled in the North-West of Tasmania is the second largest expanse of rainforest in the world.
 Think about that for a minute, then ask yourself if you think we should be logging and mining this area?!

 Unlike many places in the world the Tarkine remains as a hidden treasure and a forgotten wilderness.
 This expanse of uninterrupted 477,000 hectares of Tarkine wilderness holds ancient relics both plants and animals dating back millennia.
 Not only is it home to the largest temperate rainforest in Australia and second in the world, but is alive with unique creatures and habitats not found anywhere else.